A decapitated Colombian and the serious panorama of sexist violence in Spain

 Authorities and experts agree that, apart from independent measures, campaigns and aid in various aspects, the formula is education and the consolidation of a social awareness of the problem.

-The Minister for Equality, Irene Montero, summed it up like this in a trill she emitted before the murders at the beginning of the year: “Review every possibility of improvement and coordination until you avoid them all.
-But we will not end male violence if we do not end male chauvinism: education, prevention and feminism until there is not one less”.
+The Minister for Equality, Irene Montero, summed it up like this in a trill she emitted before the murders at the beginning of the year: “Review every possibility of improvement and coordination until avoiding them all.
+But we will not end sexist violence if we do not end machismo : education, prevention and feminism until there is not one less”.

 They are called to a society that rises up in rallies and claims against murders due to gender violence, but that has not yet won the fight against them.